leanghoun/leanghoun.github.io/docs/voron-trident/github-tailscale.md

 To view the list of devices and their IP addresses, visit the [TailScale Admin page](https://login.tailscale.com/admin/machines).

 Also consider [disabling key expirations](https://tailscale.com/kb/1028/key-expiry) to prevent needing to re-authenticate periodically.

+To access Mainsail, use TailScale's new IP address for the Raspberry Pi.